When classifying products it is common to find significant differences in Classifications that you have to make considered decisions about.

 2/ A Hazardous Chemical or Not, and so your decision will affect whether additional labelling is required and workers are informed and specifically trained when using these products, compared to general handling and storage arrangements.

-3/ An Environmentally hazardous chemical, that does not come under the Work Health & Safety Regulations, but that you still have an obligation to inform customers under the various EPA regulations in each State and Territory, whilst the EPAs of Australia finally come to a decision to require SDSs and Labels, which they started considering over 10 years ago!
+3/ An Environmentally Hazardous chemical, that does not come under the Work Health & Safety Regulations, but that you still have an obligation to inform customers under the various EPA regulations in each State and Territory, whilst the EPAs of Australia finally come to a decision to require SDSs and Labels, which they started considering over 12 years ago!

-4/ A Scheduled Poison for domestic use that requires different labelling to what is required in the workplace.
+4/ A Schedule Poison for domestic use that requires different labelling to what is required in the workplace.
+There are now many IMAP chemicals suggested to become Schedule Poisons (that industry must be alert to).

 5/ Or for domestic use where it is Not a Scheduled Poisons BUT you would classify it as a Hazardous Chemical IF used in the workplace.
 So how do you label it for the domestic market and do you inform the TGA Chemical Scheduling Committee?